s-j-pearce/HND-VG-PROJECT-2/README.md

 ## Coding Standards
 During the coding process, I made sure to constantly indent my code often so that I was able to identify the breaks in commands or even functions. it also means you don’t have to press space a lot to get the same affect.
 ## Evaluation
 Overall I feel that this being my second project it went very well.
 I felt that i was able to identify problems with my code and identify steps that i needed to take to finalize the code.
+Overall i feel that i was able to develop my skills whilst building this application.
+The Source code itself i feel is good, compared to my first project i added some simple comments to help me remember some parts of the code that i still did not fully understand.